Onshoring, Nearshoring Shift Industrial Landscape

 With a 25% increase in domestic freight volume and a 35% expansion of logistics inventory in the past 20 years, the United States requires infrastructure improvements to ensure the supply chain functions optimally, according to Newmark Research’s latest industrial report.
 The firm said there is a strong correlation between investment in transportation infrastructure and expanding industrial occupancy.

 However, abnormal economic and market conditions have pushed industrial development to all-time highs during the past 5 years while the high-interest-rate environment has hampered private infrastructure funding.
-Infrastructure spending is expected to increase as government outlays – primarily the Bipartisan Infrastructure Law (BIL) — are set to accelerate and interest rate relief will help unlock liquidity in private spending, the report said.
+Spending in that category is expected to increase as government outlays – primarily the Bipartisan Infrastructure Law (BIL) — are set to accelerate and interest rate relief will help unlock liquidity in private spending, the report said.

 Maritime port markets may have more limited industrial expansion potential due to land constraints and regulatory pressures in the future, said the report.